About Yoga

 Dhyana – meditation

-It is said if you work on one limb then the others all benefit.
+It is said if you work on one limb, all the others benefit.